Canadian Armed Forces ranks and insignia: Evolution of Canadian Army ranks and insignia

 Prior to unification in 1968, the Canadian Army used rank insignia identical to the British Army.
-When the universal CF green uniform was adopted at unification, Land Command, like the other services, used gold braid sleeve stripes as rank insignia.
-Wehndistinctive environmental uniforms were adopted in the mid-1980s, the army retained the green uniform with gold stripes.
+When the universal CF green uniform was adopted at unification, Mobile Command, like the other services, used gold braid sleeve stripes as rank insignia.
+When distinctive environmental uniforms were adopted in the mid-1980s, the army retained the green uniform with gold stripes.

 On 8 July 2013, Minister of National Defence Peter MacKay announced the intention to reintroduce a more traditional style Canadian Army officers' rank insignia.
 Instead of the sleeve stripe rank insignia used since unification, officers would use the older St Edward's Crown and Star of the Order of the Bath insignia, commonly called "pips and crowns".
 Gorget patches were also restored for officers of the rank of colonel or higher.
 The new insignia for officers, instead of using the current British rank insignia for brigadier (used in the Canadian Army until 1968), had the pre-1920 brigadier-general insignia (crossed sabre and baton) instead.

 On 2 April 2016, the Commander of the Canadian Army announced that general officers would revert to the unification-era rank insignia worn between 1968 and 2013.
 This rank insignia is based on the shoulder board rank insignia of Royal Canadian Navy flag officers.
 The rank insignia of general officers now consists of a crown, crossed sabre and baton, and a series of maple leaves on shoulder straps.
 Additionally, general officers wear one broad gold band on each of the lower sleeves of the service dress tunic.